 Third party use of our resources

-We welcome the use of our resources in whole or as references without alteration and for non-commercial purposes with written acknowledgement of the NCCEH.
+We welcome the use of our written materials and resources without alteration for non-commercial purposes only.
+Any use of NCCEH developed materials and resources shall be accompanied by a written acknowledgement of the NCCEH as the source.
 Usage includes, but is not limited to downloading, printing, posting on websites or hardcopy, distributing electronically or in hardcopy.
 Requests to adapt our publications, posters, or products must be submitted in writing to [email protected].

 Feedback and suggestions